phylum-dev/phylum-ci/CONTRIBUTING.md

 poetry run phylum-init -h
 ```

-To iterate during development of the `phylum-ci` integrations, it can be helpful to force the analysis of the lockfile,
+To iterate during development of the `phylum-ci` integrations, it can be helpful to force the analysis of the
-even when it has not changed.
+lockfile(s), even when it has not changed.
 It can also be useful to ensure all dependencies are considered.
 To do so, use the flags:

 ```sh
 # long form options